 But to this day, the building remains the icon of Manhattan.
 After the Twin Towers fell, it had no rival, and still doesn’t.

-Its isolated location may have doomed the enterprise commercially, but it left the building with a perfect panoramic view of the entire Tri-State area.
+Its isolated location may have doomed the enterprise commercially, but it left the tower with a perfect panoramic view of the entire Tri-State area.

-There is quite literally nothing in the world like it: standing on the Mezzanine platform at Twilight in the Spring or Summer, watching dusk settle over the city, the lights of the office buildings and the radiance of the structures revealing themselves in equal measure.
+There may quite literally be nothing in the world like it: standing on the Mezzanine platform at Twilight in the Spring or Summer, watching dusk settle over the city, the lights of the office buildings peeking into the wisps of daylight, and the radiance of the structures just before they take the hue of a night sky visible in equal measure.

 From there, no matter which direction you point your gaze, the curtain of noise and wildness and intensity of the street lifts, revealing themselves for what they are: the rhythmic dance of chaos and order, the dream of urban America itself, imperfect and perfect, messy and beautiful, man’s fantasy made real…at least for now.

-In this age of glass and steel and empty storefronts lining Bleecker Street and midtown 5th Avenue, shielding some of the city’s wealthiest land owners from New York City’s overburdened tax code…
+In this age of glass and steel and empty storefronts lining Bleecker Street, Broadway on the Upper West Side, and midtown 5th Avenue, shielding some of the city’s wealthiest land owners from New York City’s overburdened tax code…

-…Al Smith’s and John Roskob’s boondoggle swan song remains our greatest monument to the moment in time, now greatly diminished, when the United States and New York City still believed in their abilities to remake the world in the image of the superior man.
+…Al Smith’s and John Roskob’s boondoggle swan song remains our greatest monument to the moment in time, since diminished, when the United States and New York City still harbored no doubts in their abilities to remake the whole world in the image of the superior man.

 What becomes of those dreams in this, our moment of epochal transition?

-Will we honor the full legacy of the past with the gentle grace of nostalgia and the tears of forgiveness and mercy or will the causes of salvation and redemption lose the day, leading the angry and hurting and heartbroken among us to tear it all down?
+Will we honor the full legacy of the past and each other with the gentle grace of nostalgia and the tears of forgiveness and mercy or will the causes of salvation and redemption lose the day, leading the angry and hurting and heartbroken among us to tear it all down?

 The Empire State Building, like the city that hosts it, that hosted my childhood, and my father’s before me, the dream of infinite possibility that I love so much, tells the story of the hubris and brilliance and idealism and fantasy and reality of America itself: a contradiction that may or may not resolve itself gently, but within which rests the essence of the human story itself.